aravi3/PourOverJS/README.md

   ${node.loc.start.line}])`))
 ```

-Information about the starting and ending line numbers of function declarations are also
+Information about the starting and ending line numbers of function declarations is also
 collected to determine which stack frames each expression statement belongs to, if any:

 ```js
 arr.push(esprima.parse(`functionDeclarationsPourOver['${node.id.name}'] = [${node.loc.start.line}, ${node.loc.end.line}]`))
 ```

-Afterwards, the user may click "Next Step" to walk through the stack information we have
+Clicking "Next Step" allows the user to walk through the stack information we have
-collected and see a visualization on the right.
-When inside a certain stack frame, that frame
-will stay at the bottom and not pop off until it is exited.
+collected and view a visualization of the data.
+When inside a certain stack frame, that frame will remain in view and not pop off until it is exited.

 ### Performance Metrics